 What if eating feel-good food actually made you feel good?
+Explore what it means to indulge in “comfort food” and why it shouldn’t make you feel guilty.

 There are times when we eat to find a feeling beyond fullness.
 We eat looking for a measure of joy, a momentary salve for sore spirits, a feeling of goodness where something hard has set in.
 At times like these, we usually turn to what we call “comfort food.”